 We think that heart disease in men appears in ways you can’t miss.
 The typical heart attack is a crushing or squeezing chest pain, usually under the breast bone, and sometimes radiating down your arm or upwards.
 But other warning signs may show up days or weeks earlier, notes John Elefteriades, MD, director of the Aortic Institute at Yale University and Yale-New Haven Hospital and author of “Your Heart: An Owner’s Guide.”

 Fatigue.
 We don’t usually think of unusual fatigue as one of the signs of a heart attack.
-But if you have a family history of heart disease or other risk factors — such as high cholesterol or blood pressure, diabetes, and extra pounds — it might be.
+But if you have a family history of heart disease or the other risk factors.

 Let’s say you’re suddenly exhausted and can’t blame it on lack of sleep.
 Take your temperature to see if you have flu.
 If you don’t, talk to your doctor soon.

 Getting winded.
 Shortness of breath often comes right before a heart attack and may even be the main or only symptom.
 It’s normal to feel winded after a demanding workout.
 If you are gasping after something you do ordinarily without trouble — walking up a flight of stairs, for example — go quickly to your doctor.
 Even if the symptom isn’t sudden but you feel somewhat winded over days, tell your doctor.